sphero-inc/Sphero-iOS-SDK/README.md

 [![iosdeveloperheader.jpg](https://github.com/orbotix/Sphero-iOS-SDK/raw/master/assets/image00.jpg)

-# iOS Developer Documentation
+# iOS robot cross-platform SDK supporting Sphero (Classic Bluetooth) and Ollie (Bluetooth 4.0 'BLE')

-**NOTICE: This is a Beta release.
-Use at your own risk!!!!**
+**NOTICE: This is a Beta branch.
+Use at your own risk.**

 Documentation will soon follow.
+Please refer to samples until official documentation and release.